marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-30-from-microservices-to-kubernetes-with-quarkus-2.markdown

 Using the **@Transactional** annotation is possible to define the transaction management of this methods.
 Here by default was choosen **Transactional.TxType.REQUIRED** and for reads **Transactional.TxType.SUPPORTS**.

 ## Active record pattern
-The active record pattern wants to semplify the developer life making the code more readable and clear.
-This pattern propose to write only the code that is needed and take advantage of the Panache Library.
+The active record pattern wants to simplify the developer life making the code more readable and clear.
+This pattern proposes to write only the code that is needed and take advantage of the Panache Library.
 We create the entity class and extends PanacheEntity.
 Successively is needed to declare the fields as public adding JPA annotation where needed.
-If the default methods that PanacheEntityBase abstract class define aren't enough we can implement other util methods ( see the getAllByUserId method ).
+If the default methods that PanacheEntityBase abstract class define aren't enough we can implement other utility methods ( see the getAllByUserId method ).
 Here's an example:

 {% highlight java %}